oplS17projects/RCat/README.md

 * Super stretch goal
   * file transfers and message passing over socket connection, emulating NCat
 * Super, SUPER stretch goal
-  * file transfers over SSL, emulating NCat
+  * SSL option, emulating NCat
 * Can we?
-  * executable file
+  * compile our racket program into an executable file
-   * on a seperate machine open a port using netcat to pipe input into new executable file.
+   * on a seperate machine open a port using netcat to redirect input into new executable file.
-   * using *RCat* on original machine push the compiled executable binary to the waiting machine
+   * using *RCat* on original host machine push the compiled executable binary to the waiting machine
-   * from the
+   * on waiting machine run compiled binary
+   * two copies of RC

 ### First Milestone (Sun Apr 9)
->Which portion of the work will be completed (and committed to Github) by this day?
+* Machine Object with procedure stubs
+ * constructor
+ * accessors
+ * scanner object stub

 ### Second Milestone (Sun Apr 16)
->Which portion of the work will be completed (and committed to Github) by this day?
+* data preparation complete for matching port number to service
+* properly differentiating dropped connections from accepted connections

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
->What additionally will be completed before the public presentation?
+* Threading
+* Building out network of virtual machines for demonstration

 ## Group Responsibilities

 ### Josh Everett @josh-everett
-test stub for _machine_ class
+test stub for _machine_ class constructor

 ### Jennifer Green @goldenapplepie